-Course ID: ÚFV/ | Course name: Phase Transitions and Critical Phenomena

-FPK1/07

-To successfully complete the course, the student is required to understand the concept of phase transitions and critical phenomena based on thermodynamics and statistical physics.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of S cience Course ID: ÚFV/ FPK1/07 Course name: Phase Transitions and Critical Phenomena Course type, scope a Course type: Lectur Recommended cour Per week: 3 Per stu Course method: pre nd the method: re rse-load (hours): dy period: 42 esent Number of ECTS cr edits: 4 Recommended seme ster/trimester of the course: 2.
+Course level: II.
+Prerequisities: Conditions for course completion: To successfully complete the course, the student is required to understand the concept of phase transitions and critical phenomena based on thermodynamics and statistical physics.
 The successful graduate will be able to apply this apparatus to simpler models of magnetic systems using exact or approximate methods.
 The condition for obtaining credits is successful completion of the final oral exam.
 The credit evaluation of the course takes into account the following student workload: direct teaching (2 credits), self-study (1 credit), and assessment (1 credit).
-The minimum limit for completing the course is to obtain at least 50% of the total score, using the following rating scale: A (90-100%), B (80-89%), C (70-79%), D (60-69%), E (50-59%), F (0-49%).

-To acquaint students with the basic problems of the theory of phase transitions and critical phenomena and their solutions using the methods of thermodynamics and statistical physics.
-Emphasis is placed on the study of phase transitions in magnetic systems, through several theoretical models, but the course also covers other areas such as phase transitions in nuclear matter.
+The minimum limit for completing the course is to obtain at least 50% of the total score, using the following rating scale: A (90-100%), B (80-89%), C (70-79%), D (60- 69%), E (50-59%), F (0-49%).
+Learning outcomes: To acquaint students phenomena and thei Emphasis is placed or models, but the cours s with the basic problems of the theory of phase transitions and critical r solutions using the methods of thermodynamics and statistical physics.
+The study of phase transitions in magnetic systems, through several theoretical we also covers other areas such as phase transitions in nuclear matter.

 - 1. Thermodynamics and phase transitions. - 2.
 Conditions of stability of the equilibrium state of the magnetic system. - 3.
 Phase equilibrium, phase transitions.
+Clausius-Clapeyron equation.

-Clausius-Clapeyron equation. - 4.
-Classical (Ehrenfest) classification of phase transitions: phase transitions of the first and second kind - 5.
-Landau's description of phase transitions of the second kind. - 6.
-Critical indices, universality.
+4. Classical (Ehrenfest) classification of phase transitions: phase transitions of the first and second kind.

+5. Landau's description of phase transitions of the second kind.

+6. Critical indices, universality.
 Definition of critical indices for the magnetic system.
-Thermodynamic relations between critical indices. - 7.
-Basic microscopic models of magnetic phase transitions.
+Thermodynamic relations between critical indices.

+- 7. Basic microscopic models of magnetic phase transitions.
 Heisenberg and Ising model. - 8.
 Exact solutions of microscopic models: one-dimensional and two-dimensional Ising model. - 9.
 Thermodynamic functions for a one-dimensional Ising model. - 10.
 Some approximate methods of solving the Ising model. - 11.
 Landau's theory of phase transitions. - 12.
 Phases of nuclear matter.